-- Students are admitted to the TSC MLT program on provisional status pending completion of criminal background check, physical exam, CPR certification, drug screen, and up to date immunizations.
+- Students are admitted to the TSC MLT program on provisional status pending completing the criminal background check, physical exam, CPR certification, drug screen, and up-to-date immunizations.

 Admission is non-discriminatory regarding race, creed, sex, age, handicap, or national origin.

 Consuelo Villalon, Ph.D., M.P.H., M.T (AMT)

 MLT Program Director

 Effective September 1, 2017, HB 1508, 85th Leg., R.S.
 (2017), amended Chapter 53 of the Texas Occupations Code to add Subchapter E relating to notice to applicants to and enrollees in certain educational programs regarding the consequences of a criminal conviction on eligibility for an occupational license.

 According to Chapter 53, Subchapter E, of the Texas Occupations Code, please be advised that Texas Southmost College offers programs that lead to an occupational license as defined under Texas Occupations Code 58.001.
 Licensing authorities may have guidelines concerning prior criminal convictions that would make an individual ineligible for issuance of a given license.
 If you are enrolled in a program that may prepare an individual for an occupational license and/or if you later decide to change to a program that prepares you for an occupational license as defined under Texas Occupations Code 58.001, following state law, please be advised of the following:

 - An individual who has been convicted of an offense may be ineligible for issuance of an occupational license upon completion of the educational program;

 - Each licensing authority that may issue an occupational license to an individual who completes an educational program must establish guidelines that state the reasons a particular crime is considered to relate to a particular license and any other criterion that affects the decisions of the licensing authority.